Building an Electro-Mechanical Power Supply

 Circuit Design and Connections

 The goal of the circuit was to get a 5V output from our input which came from a motor.
-To achieve the desired output, we utilized a series of two bridge rectifiers, designed to convert AC to DC while boosting the output voltage beyond the input.
+To achieve the desired output, I utilized a series of two bridge rectifiers, designed to convert AC to DC while boosting the output voltage beyond the input.
 Here’s a breakdown of each component and its purpose:

 Initial Circuit Requirements: Converting AC to DC